-- It is recommended to use Microsoft Internet Explorer® version 9 or later. - Unintended operations may occur if remote control is attempted from multiple computers simultaneously.
+- It is recommended to use Google Chrome. - Unintended operations may occur if remote control is attempted from multiple computers simultaneously.
 Use one computer at a time for remote control. - Set the browser security level to "Medium" or "Medium-high."
-Or enable the active scripting settings. - Remote control can be performed even if the instrument's key lock is active.
+Or enable the active scripting settings. - · Remote control can be performed even if the instrument's key lock is active.